CLI / SDK Quickstart

 qubithub circuits info <repo> | Circuit details |

-qubithub circuits push | Upload local circuit |
+qubithub circuits push | Upload local circuit (--create for new) |

 qubithub circuits init <name> | Scaffold new circuit |